 1.How Can I Ensure I’m Applying My Skin Care Medications Correctly?

-You can apply your skin care medications correctly by following the instructions from your dermatologist or the medication label.
+Follow your dermatologist’s instructions or the medication label to apply skincare treatments correctly.
 Use the right amount and apply at the correct time.
-Pay attention to whether the medication goes before or after other products like moisturizers or sunscreen.
+Note if the medication goes before or after products like moisturizers or sunscreen.
 If unsure, ask your healthcare provider for guidance.

 2.What Should I Do If I Forget To Apply My Skin Medication?